GuiltyWorks/RotateSkybox/Readme_EN.txt

 [How to Use]
-1.Select as a Shader of the material used for Skybox 2.Adjust parameters such as ?-Axis Rotation, ?-Axis Rotation Speed, ?-Axis Default Degree, and ?-Directional Inversion
+1.Select as a Shader of the material used for Skybox 2.Adjust parameters such as ?-Axis Rotation Speed, ?-Axis Default Degree, and ?-Directional Inversion

 [Assumed Operating Environment]
-Unity 2017.4.15f1 (64-bit)
+Unity 2017.4.28f1 (64-bit)

 [Change Logs]
-2019/06/07 ver1.06 Add RotateCubedSkybox.shader
-2019/05/24 ver1.05 Bug Fix
+2019/07/27 ver1.07 Change To Local Coordinate Axis Rotation And Convert Assets Into UnityPackage 2019/06/07 ver1.06 Add RotateCubedSkybox.shader 2019/05/24 ver1.05 Bug Fix
 2019/05/22 ver1.04 Bug Fix And Update Explanatory Text and [How to Use]